MicrosoftDocs/visualstudio-docs/docs/ide/developer-community-guidelines.md

 ### Won't fix bugs

-We close some bugs if there's a negative cost-benefit balance.
-For example, if the fix is so complex it risks regressions for many users, fixing may not be a reasonable choice.
+We close some bugs when there's a negative cost-benefit balance.
+For example, if the fix is so complex it risks regressions for many users, fixing may not be reasonable.
 When we close a bug like this, we'll explain why we do so.

 #### Additional information